calebleungg/bank-tech-test/README.md

 The example scenario test case is inside `spec/examples/alice_spec.rb`

-To run the tests, either commands,
+To run the tests, use either commands:
 ```bash
 # runs tests at the specified location
 $: rspec spec/examples/alice_spec.rb